-The City's Growth Management ordinance and annual review of the number of residential building permits that will be allowed in a given year manages the pace of growth in conformance with the Master Plan.
-Growth Management is reviewed annually by the Planning Commission each May and by the Board of Supervisors each July.
-A maximum of 640 new residential units will be permitted in 2017, per the most recent Growth Management review.
+The City's Growth Management ordinance provides for an annual review of the number of residential building permits that will be allowed in a given year to manage the pace of growth in conformance with the Master Plan.
+Growth Management is reviewed by the Planning Commission each May and by the Board of Supervisors each July.
+A maximum of 659 new residential units will be permitted in 2019, per the most recent Growth Management review.